Skip to Main Content

 Remote Research:

-Please contact the archivist or other library staff with research requests, or use the research request form.
+Please contact the archivist or other library staff with research requests or use the research request form.
 Public patrons, please expect at least a 24-hour turnaround for responses.
-There is no charge for research requests, but requests for large scale scanning may require a nominal fee or be rejected if staffing doesn't allow it.
+There is no charge for research requests, but requests for large scale scanning may require a nominal fee or they may be rejected if staffing doesn't allow it.

 Using Archives Materials